 On the first weekend in December, hundreds of Santas race down Breckenridge’s Main Street, followed by a Bernese Mountain Dog parade, the arrival of Santa Claus by horse-drawn carriage and the lighting of the town tree.
-The Breckenridge Arts District hosts a Handmade Holiday Market, with music, artists’ demonstrations and a variety of craft items priced at $50 or less for holiday shopping.
+The Breckenridge Arts District hosts a Handmade Holiday Market, with music, artists’ demonstrations and a variety of affordable craft items for holiday shopping.

 Breckenridge rings in the New Year with activities in town and on the mountain.
 The “glow worm parade” kicks off the evening, with kids ages 5–13 skiing down a beginner slope with glow sticks.
 Then comes the long-standing torchlight parade down the ski slopes, along with parties in town and fireworks visible from the Blue River Plaza.
 Early risers on New Year’s Day can often enjoy uncrowded slopes.